thisissoon/FM-Frontend-API/README.md

 # FM Frontend API

-The FM Frontend API provides services API and Socket services for the FM frontend and also serves the frontend application.
+The FM Frontend API provides API and Socket services for the FM Frontend.
 It uses the [Sails](http://sailsjs.org) framework.

 ## Developing